Beyond the I-MMSE relation: derivatives of mutual information in Gaussian channels: Tools

 is independent of $X$ and follows the standard normal distribution.
-The lemma follows from the fact that $S/\sqrt{\lambda}$, which contains all the information relevant of $X$ that can be inferred from the outputs, can be represented as the output of a Gaussian channel with SNR $ \lambda$. \end{proof}
+The lemma follows from the fact that $S/\sqrt{\lambda}$, which contains all the information relevant to $X$ that can be inferred from the outputs, is the output of a Gaussian channel with SNR $ \lambda$. \end{proof}